Alicia Lee, clarinet

 Born into a musical family, Alicia Lee grew up in Michigan, where she began playing violin and piano at the age of 5 and eventually switched to clarinet at the age of 12.

-She is a founding member of Decoda and currently works as their operations manager.
-During the 2015-16 season, she will perform with Decoda at Pensacola college, Depauw university, Gettysburg college, as well as leading workshops and residencies in Mexico and the United Kingdom.
-She is also on faculty at the Decoda Skidmore Chamber Music Institute.
+She is a founding member of Decoda and has previously served on the artistic leadership team and as operations manager.
+During the 2017-18 season, she will perform and lead workshops with Decoda at Lawrence University, the University of Wisconsin-Madison, and will be a part of the Decoda debut at the Philadelphia Chamber Music Society.
+She is also the director of the Decoda Skidmore Chamber Music Institute.

 She was formerly the associate principal and E-flat clarinet player of the Santa Barbara Symphony, a position she held for seven seasons.
 She also performed as solo bass clarinetist of the Bergen Philharmonic in Norway during the 2013-14 season.
 She holds a bachelor’s degree in French Language and Literature from Columbia University, and pursued musical studies at The Juilliard School Charles Neidich and Ayako Oshima as a part of the Columbia-Juilliard exchange program.
 She earned additional degrees from the University of Southern California and The Colburn School, where she was a student of Yehuda Gilad.